samaaloda/truthtable-gen/README.md

 ## **Project Description**
 Given a boolean expression, Truth Table Generator will generate the truth table with all possible combinations of unique variables!
 Leveraging both binary tree and stack data structures with complex algorithms!

+## **How to Use**
+1. Clone this repository using the link
+2. Change directory (CD) to this repository
+3. Type in 'make' to compile the project
+4. Type in './main' to run the code
+5. Try out new combinations!

 ## **Incremental Delivery (current product...)**

 #### **Sama**